maryland employee lawyer

 Amusement and Recreational Establishments must pay employees at least 85% of the State Minimum Wage Rate or $7.25, whichever is higher.

-Employees under 20 years of age: must earn at least 85% of the State Minimum Wage Rate
+Employees under 20 years of age: must earn at least 85% of the State Minimum Wage Rate for the first 6 months of employment.

 Under most circumstances overtime pay is due for all hours worked in excess of forty in a week.
 Exempt workers are not entitled to overtime pay.
 Overtime is calculated at 1.5 times the employee’s normal hourly rate.